spack/spack/lib/spack/docs/pipelines.rst

 Concretizes the specs in the active environment, stages them (as described in :ref:`staging_algorithm`), and writes the resulting ``.gitlab-ci.yml`` to disk.

+This sub-command takes two arguments, but the most useful is ``--output-file``, which should be an absolute path (including file name) to the generated pipeline, if the default (``./.gitlab-ci.yml``) is not desired.

 .. _cmd-spack-ci-rebuild:

 ^^^^^^^^^^^^^^^^^^^^